unbanksytv/marketplace-v2-main-2/README.md

 <h3 align="center">Odyssey MVP V2 [BETA]</h3>
   <p align="center">
 An open source NFT marketplace built on Reservoir, Thirdweb SDK and Manifold Creator Contracts.
+Reservoir is primarily an API platform.
+Yes, this repo is our MVP NFT marketplace, but think of it more like a reference marketplace.
+Designed to show what's possible, and to be forked to build your own.

 <h3>🄶🄾🄾🄳 🅅🄸🄱🄴🅂 🄾🄷🄼🄻🅈</h3>